iLouis88/chatsma_flutter/README.md

 ## Setup
 - Flutter sdk 3.7.8
 - get Firebase
--

 ## Best wish
 Happy a nice day 👍

-## Note
-I do not own any of the images used in this project.

-For help getting started with Flutter, view our online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference.

 ## Demo
 ![alt text](./assets/demo/landing_screen.png)